Whose Rules – Part 1

 Beau contemplated Crime and Punishment a lot in those days.
 The philosophy of a six year-old is pretty basic, but time allows all sorts of scripts to play out in the mind.

-Sometimes Moochie, the Foxhound/Labrador looking mutt that hung around the house would crawl up under the sleep-out and whimper with him.
-He had probably been beaten too and knew the punishment corner as well as Beau did.
+Sometimes Moochie, the Foxhound/Labrador looking mutt that hung around the house would crawl up under the sleep-out and whimper up at Beau, an inch of hardwood away.
+Moochie had probably been beaten too and knew the punishment corner as well as Beau did.
 They philosophized together as only a boy and his dog can do, and when they were able to, hugged and nuzzled for what seemed like hours on end.

 Lesson learned: Dogs can be trusted.

-Both of Beau’s parents worked, and they indulged in a standard after work practice of the day known as the six-o’clock-swill.
+Both of Beau’s parents worked, and they indulged in a standard after work ritual of the times known as the six-o’clock-swill.

 By 6:15 pm the drunks were in their cars for the peak hour crawl, along with a million others in the same state of insobriety.
 By 6:30 pm the effects of the beer had fully hit and car accidents were commonplace.
-Most police simply got off the road in the swill times, as they were checking all the pubs to make sure the drunks were off the premises, and sampling the brew at the same time.
+Most police simply got off the road in the swill times, as they were checking all the pubs to make sure the drunks were off the premises, and, of course sampling the brew and receiving ‘fines’ simultaneously.

 “It wasn’t me!
 I never saw your sunglasses, honest!”